Published on 27 September 2018

-The operation was completed with strong involvement and collaboration from Wireline UK, Completions UK and Saltel France.
-This was a very challenging job to restore the integrity of a fiberglass lined tubular.
+We completed the operation with strong involvement and collaboration from Wireline UK, Completions UK and Saltel France.
+It was a very challenging job to restore the integrity of a fiberglass-lined tubular.

-A communication was identified between the 5.5in [139.7mm] tubing and the 95/8in [244.4mm] casing.
-As a direct consequence, gas injection was temporarily suspended, which caused a decrease in the field production rates.
-Besides, gas had to be flared.
+The client identified a communication between the 5.5in [139.7mm] tubing and the 95/8in [244.4mm] casing.
+As a direct consequence, they temporarily suspended the gas injection, which caused a decrease in the field production rates.
+They also had to flare this gas.

-First, we had to locate the leaks, then to restore the tubing integrity.
+First, we had to locate the leaks, then restore the tubing integrity.

 Combining MultiFinger Imaging Tool (PMIT) with Distributed Temperature Sensing by Fiber-Optic (DTS) led to identifying depths of possible leaks throughout the 5.5in fiberglass lined tubing.
-Two depths were identified for patch installation:
+The tubing leakage detection procedure identified two depths for patch installation:

-The tubing was then pressure-tested with nitrogen at 660psi: there was no more communication between the tubing and the annulus.
+Then we pressure-tested the tubing with nitrogen at 660psi.
+The tubing leakage test showed there was no more communication between the tubing and the annulus.